haydenlinder/react-three-fiber-intro/README.md

 * **Physics**
 	* manual,
-  * react-spring, or similar
+  * react-spring, usecanon, or similar

-## 6. Putting it all together
+## 4. Putting it all together

 * Discuss what other things students can try on their own
   * Using Assets